 Start by filling out our Disabled Writers Information Submission form.
 After we receive your profile submission, we'll enter it into our database and send you a finished version for review and approval.
 Every three months, you will be prompted to confirm your listing and update relevant information if we haven't heard from you.

-Please be aware that the turnaround time on profile requests can take up to two weeks.
+Please be aware that the turnaround time on profile requests can take up to three weeks.

 Take advantage of our database to browse writers and sources who meet your needs.
 When you find someone you'd like to reach out to, use their email address to contact them and start a conversation.